Robotics-Club-IIT-BHU/Robotics-Club-x-NTU-MAERC-collab/Day_1/Some Basic Stuff/Readme.md

 Now, for basic information about pybullet and how to spawn urdf please visit [User manual](https://usermanual.wiki/Document/pybullet20quickstart20guide.479068914/html) [This will be the most important core source of your information through out the camp]

+For detailed explanation of urdf you can watch [URDF Video](https://youtu.be/g9WHxOpAUns)

 For visualization of euler,quaternions and gimbal lock visit [Angle visualization]( https://quaternions.online/ ) Note:for gimbal lock put y angle under euler to 90 degree